 - 10.1.
-Equal placings cannot be awarded at National level in first or second place in any class as champions and reserve champions are to be kept to the minimum number of horses. - 10.1.1.
-Equal placings can be awarded at National level from third place down at the discretion of the judge. - 10.2.
-Equal placings cannot be awarded to the overall winners of the Snaffle Bit Futurity, National Futurity, National Maturity or ABBEY Open Challenge. - 10.2.1.
+Equal placings in show classes cannot be awarded at National level in first or second place in any class as champions and reserve champions are to be kept to the minimum number of horses. - 10.1.1.
+Equal placings in show classes can be awarded at National level from third place down at the discretion of the judge. - 10.2.
+Equal placings cannot be awarded to the overall winners of the Yearling Futurity, Snaffle Bit Futurity, National Futurity, National Maturity or ABBEY Open Challenge. - 10.2.1.
 Equal placings can be awarded in the sections of these events and in the rounds of any Campdrafts run at the National Show. - 10.3.
 To divide winners the following method should be used: - 10.3.1.
 The Type, Presentation and Overall Impression score will be used as the initial countback score with the highest score leading to the highest placing. - 10.3.2.
-Should this be equal then the total of the working and hack sections will be added together. - 10.3.3.
-In the event that winners cannot be divided using the above methods then the fastest time in the Time Trial will be used.
+In the event of a tie for the overall winner of the Yearling Futurity, Two Year Old Futurity or a show class it is to be determined by a count back starting with Type, Presentation and Overall Impression with the highest score leading to the highest placing.
+Should this be equal then the next movement of the pattern should then be used.
+If there is still an equal score the count back is to go to the next movement in order listed on the pattern.
+If necessary the count back can continue through the movements in order until a winner is determined.
+If there is still a tie there will be a ride off as decided by the judges. - 10.3.3.
+In the event of a tie for winners in the Three Year Old Futurity, Four Year Old Maturity and Open Challenge it will be decided by the fastest time in the Time Trial.
 If the tie remains, the Time Trial will be re-run - 10.4.
 In the ASHLA class, the standard ASHLA countback will apply.